 Once you’ve finished the outline, switch to the Direct Selection tool, zoom in, and start adjusting the points and curves.
 Reposition the points, and lengthen/shorten/reposition the Bézier handles until the outline matches the photo.
 You don’t have to get it perfect, as the silhouette will usually be printed quite small.
 Use the cheat sheet or tutorials above to learn how to add and remove points and change them from curve to corner.

 Hide the background layer, set the Fill to black, and check the overall look.
 You may find some weirdness where you’ve accidentally clicked too many times or dragged the wrong way; you can usually fix this by zooming in very close and removing unwanted points (by clicking on them with the Pen tool).

-If you’re happy, save a just-in-case backup Illustrator file (with the .AI extension), delete the background layer, and use Save As to make an Illustrator EPS (probably best to make it CMYK with a black-and-white TIFF preview; if this is Greek to you, I’ll be posting on graphics formats in the future).
+If you’re happy, save a just-in-case backup Illustrator file (with the .AI extension), delete the background layer, and use Save As to make an Illustrator EPS (probably best to make it CMYK with a black-and-white TIFF preview; if this is Greek to you, check out my handout on graphics formats).
 You can still edit the EPS in Illustrator, but it’s a common file type that can be understood and imported by most page layout and image editing programs.
 Because it’s a vector graphic, you can also resize it without changing the resolution, and the file size is a bit smaller: mine is 368K, a third the size of the original photo.
 Once you’ve made a few silhouettes, you’ll find a myriad of uses for them, from labelling phylogenies to tagging graphs to sprucing up your grant proposals and letterheads.
 Enjoy.

 Many thanks to David Booth and Yvonne Eiby for chatting with me about Brush Turkeys, and to the University of Queensland’s Department of Integrative Biology (particularly Cynthia Riginos and Lyn Cook) for sponsoring my visit.